IBM/telco-network-cloud-drivers/content/user-guides/network-service-design/develop-a-network-service-package/implement-a-network-service-descriptor.md

 ---

 ## Objectives
-* Learn how to access **Service Designer** tool in Telco Network Cloud Orchestration (TNCO)
+* Learn how to access **Service Designer** tool in Telco Network Cloud Orchestration (TNC-O)
 * Create a new *Assembly Descriptor* working as a starting point for a new Network Service (NS) design
 * Design the Network Service using the Designer

 ## Pre-requisites
 Before you begin following pre-requisites should be fulfilled:

-* Access to TNCO environment with applicable user role assigned to the user account (see Installation and Config of TNCO for more details on user roles)
+* Access to TNC-O environment with applicable user role assigned to the user account (see Installation and Config of TNC-O for more details on user roles)
-* Necessary Virtual Network Function (VNF) packages developed and onboarded to the TNCO environment (see [Develop a VNF package for more details](/user-guides/resource-engineering/resource-overview/))
+* Necessary Virtual Network Function (VNF) packages developed and onboarded to the TNC-O environment (see [Develop a VNF package for more details](/user-guides/resource-engineering/resource-overview/))
 * Used the LMCTL command to create the NS project and pushed that into the environment

 ## Create a new Assembly Descriptor

-This step is only relevant if you have not created a NS project with LMCTL yet and you start one from scratch in the TNCO Designer UI.
+This step is only relevant if you have not created a NS project with LMCTL yet and you start one from scratch in the TNC-O Designer UI.
 If you have already created and onboarded the NS project with LMCTL, you can skip to the [next](/user-guides/network-service-design/develop-a-network-service-package/implement-a-network-service-descriptor/#add-elements-to-assembly) section.

 1. To create a new *Assembly Descriptor* to model the network service, first you need to navigate to **Service Designer** tool.
 The **Service Designer** is accessible by selecting **Designer -> Assembly Designer** option from the Navigation Panel on the left.
 Ones the **Assembly Designer** option is selected the entry page of the Service Designer called **Assembly Descriptors** is opened. **Assembly Descriptors** page is shown in the below screenshot.
 ![Assembly Descriptors page](/images/user-guides/network-service-design/develop-a-network-service-package/implement-a-network-service-descriptor/assembly-descriptors-page.png "Assembly Descriptors page")
-2. The **Assembly Descriptors** page lists all the *Assembly Descriptors* already available in TNCO.
-This includes both Network Service Descriptors and VNF Descriptors.
+2. The **Assembly Descriptors** page lists all the *Assembly Descriptors* already available in TNC-O. This includes both Network Service Descriptors and VNF Descriptors.
 3. A new *Assembly Descriptor* is created by clicking the **Create** button on the top right corner of the page.
 Clicking the **Create** button opens a dialog box (see screenshot below) allowing to enter necessary identification information associated to the *Assembly Descriptor*.
 ![Create Assembly Descriptors dialog](/images/user-guides/network-service-design/develop-a-network-service-package/implement-a-network-service-descriptor/create-assembly-descriptor-dialog.png "Create Assembly Descriptors dialog")
 4. Define header information for the *Assembly Descriptor* according to following rules